jeanlouvaleau/jeanlouvaleau/README.md

     Skills developed in this project : Data extraction and cleansing, descriptive statistics, data visualization, introduction to machine learning.

 - ENSAE Linear Time Series project (in R) : its goal is to to model the French oil refining industrial production index (IPI) with an ARIMA model.

+    It can be found here: https://github.com/Julien-website/STL_Project

+    Skills developed in this project : Data Science, Time Series modelization, Rstudio, Econometrics

 ### Current projects